MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/usinghlltdigest.md

 ---
-title: Kusto partition & compose intermediate aggregation results - Azure Data Explorer
+title:  Kusto partition & compose intermediate aggregation results
 description: Learn how to use the hll() and tdigest() functions to partition and compose intermediate results of aggregations. ms.reviewer: alexans ms.topic: reference